By Nava Atlas | On | Comments (0)

 Insight into the writer’s mind

 Woolf left much insight into the writer’s mind as a diarist and essayist, along with her numerous books of fiction and nonfiction.
-She encouraged women to write about whatever fascinated them, and to dare to be dreamers and creators, as encapsulated in A Room of One’s Own, one of her best-known works of nonfiction.
+She encouraged women to write about whatever fascinated them and to dare to be creators.
+This was encapsulated in A Room of One’s Own, one of her best-known works of nonfiction.

 Some time after his wife’s death, Leonard Woolf edited her diaries, which offer one of the most intimate glimpses available of the creative process at its finest, despite soaring highs and crashing lows.
 An edited version of the five-volume diaries, A Writer’s Diary, can serve as a bedside companion to anyone who wishes to witness the unfolding of genius.
 Eudora Welty was but one writer who felt her influence: “ Any day you open it to will be tragic, and yet all the marvelous things she says about her work, about working, leave you filled with joy that’s stronger than your misery for her.
 Remember— ‘I’m not very far along, but I think I have my statues against the sky’?
 Isn’t that beautiful?”